alvinzhu33/p01_systems/README.md

 * Function: Strips off all excess spaces in stripping (in the front ["    ls"], in the middle ["ls     -l"], and in the back ["ls        "]).

 ####void changeOutput(char *s[],char *f);
-* Input: array of string s and string f
+* Input: array of strings s and string f
 * Output: Nothing
 * Function: Redirects for ">" (it changes the output).

 ####void changeInput(char *s[],char *f);
-* Input: array of string s and string f
+* Input: array of strings s and string f
 * Output: Nothing
 * Function: Redirects for "<" (it changes the input).

 ####void piper(char *s[],char *f);
-* Input: array of string s and string f
+* Input: array of strings s and string f
 * Output: Nothing
 * Function: Accomplishes the piping for our shell.